Stephen Burks is both a traveler and a designer.

 Independently and through association with the nonprofits Aid to Artisans, Artesanías de Colombia, the Clinton Global Initiative, Design Network Africa, and the Nature Conservancy, he has worked as a product development consultant in Australia, Colombia, Ghana, Haiti, India, Indonesia, Kenya, Mexico, Peru, the Philippines, Rwanda, South Africa, and Senegal.

 He and his studio, Stephen Burks Man Made, have been commissioned by many of the world’s leading design-driven brands to develop collections that engage hand production as a strategy for innovation for manufacturers worldwide.
-These include B&B Italia, Boffi, Calvin Klein, Cappellini, Calligaris, Dedar, Dedon, Estée Lauder, Harry Winston, Missoni, Moroso, Roche Bobois, and Swarovski.
+These include BD Barcelona Design, Bolon, Cappellini, Calligaris, Dedar, Dedon, Estée Lauder, Harry Winston, Living Divani, Luceplan, Missoni, Moroso, Roche Bobois, and Swarovski.

 Stephen's work has been exhibited internationally including two museum exhibitions in New York.
 In 2011, Stephen Burks | Man Made, his first solo New York museum show, opened at the Studio Museum in Harlem, and Stephen Burks | Are You a Hybrid, his first curatorial project, opened at the MAD, Museum of Arts & Design.